-Materials per 100 gallons To control

-Ferbam-11⁄2 pounds Leaf spot

-Lead arsenate-2 pounds, or Apple maggot
+Time Materials per 100 gallons To control Special apple mag- Ferbam-11⁄2 pounds Leaf spot got sprays plus Lead arsenate-2 pounds, or Guthion (25% wettable)-1 to 11⁄4 pounds Apple maggot

-Ferbam-11⁄2 pounds plus

 Apple maggot has been found in plums in some orchards in Michigan in the past few years.
-Where growers feel they need to protect against this pest, time of adult apple maggot emergence and timing of applications are the same as in the Apple Spraying Schedule page 39.
+Where growers feel they need to protect against this pest, time of adult apple maggot emergence and timing of applications are the same as in the Apple Spraying Schedule page 37.